apache/solr-operator/helm/solr/README.md

 Apache Solr
 =============

 Solr is the blazing-fast, open source, multi-modal search platform built on Apache Lucene.
-It powers full-text, vector, analytics, and geospatial search at many of the world's largest organizations
+It powers full-text, vector, analytics, and geospatial search at many of the world's largest organizations.
 Other major features include: Kubernetes and docker integration; streaming; and highlighting, faceting, and spellchecking.

 Documentation around using Apache Solr can be found on it's [official site](https://solr.apache.org).